-If medications do not work, doctors will usually then promote surgical procedures to cut, slice, or remove the prostate altogether.
+If medications do not work, doctors will try surgical methods starting with minimally invasive techniques.
+However, they may sometimes recommend removing the prostate altogether.

 This is known as radical prostatectomy.
 Transurethral resection of the prostate (or prostate TURP) is a surgical procedure that is known to relieve symptoms of BPH(Benign Prostatic Hyperplasia).

 Men who have this procedure often experience sexual side-effects after surgery.
 According to the Harvard Medical School, between 50 to 75% of men who underwent TURP experienced retrograde and dry ejaculation.